+We run all algorithms in LP mode, without the primal heuristic.
+The primal bound for them is computed with \cref{alg:truncation-projection}.
+All algorithms use the same parameter values, where applicable: $\tauBatch=50$, $\tauDrop=0.5$, $\tauFeas=0.01$, $\tauGap=0.5$, starting temperature $T=0.01$.
+All algorithms but those that utilize \emph{accurate speedup} use $\tauStab=10^{30}$, otherwise $\tauStab=10$ to allow for an efficient truncation according to~\eqref{equ:truncation-threshold}.

-\paragraph{Ablation study for the LP relaxation (\cref{fig:plots-relaxed}(a)).} Here we compare all our \emph{LP-Algorithm ***} algorithms against each other on the \emph{AVR-medium} dataset.
-To this end, we provide primal-dual convergence plots averaged over all instances in the dataset.
+For comparison, we provide primal-dual convergence plots averaged over all instances in the dataset.
 Due to similarity of the instances the averaged plot looks qualitatively similar to individual plots for each problem instance within dataset.
-Analogous averaged plots for other datasets look qualitatively similar to \cref{fig:plots-relaxed}(a), therefore we omit them here.
+Other datasets yield averaged plots qualitatively similar to \cref{fig:plots-relaxed}(a), thus we omit them here.

-The dual bound corresponding to the edge relaxation is given as a baseline.
-This baseline turned out to be very loose in \emph{all} datasets (see also \cref{fig:plots-relaxed}(b-e)).
-On average the respective solutions had 95\,\% fractional values (the median value is even 99.4\,\%), which would not allow to use their persistency property to significantly decrease the size of the respective graphs.
+The dual bound corresponding to the edge relaxation is presented as a baseline~(dotted horizontal line).
+This baseline proved very loose across \emph{all} datasets, see \cref{fig:plots-relaxed}(b-e).
+On average, these solutions had 95\,\% fractional values (the median value is even 99.4\,\%), which prevents leveraging the persistency property to significantly reduce graph sizes.

-The second baseline is given by \emph{dualLP-\cref{alg:non-smooth-bcd}}.
-Although its attained bound is much better than those of the edge relaxation, it is still very much inferior to the bounds attained by other algorithms.
+The second baseline is given by the non-smoothed dual coordinate descent of \cref{alg:non-smooth-bcd}.
+Although its attained bound is much better than those of the edge relaxation, it is still very much inferior to the bounds attained by the other algorithms.